What Is Eucharistic Adoration?

 The Petersburg Parishes have two Eucharistic Adoration Chapels offering perpetual Adoration of the Blessed Sacrament.

 St. Joseph: Chapel opens at noon on Sunday and closes at midnight on Thursday.

 Immaculate Conception: Chapel opens at noon on Sunday and closes at 8:00pm on Friday.

-If you aren’t able to sign up for an hour, you are most welcome to visit Jesus whenever our chapels are open.
+If you aren’t able to sign up for an hour, you are most welcome to stop in and visit Jesus whenever our chapels are open.

 Each day besides Sundays, a Holy Hour is held at St. John Church from 6:30–7:30am.
 This is open to all!
 Our Lord is exposed on the altar for Adoration, and Morning Prayer is prayed at 7:15am.
 For more information, click here.